 - Both are mobile-friendly out of the box and generate short URLs.

-However, as compared to Wix, WordPress gives you more control over the speed of your website and advanced features (such as crawling and indexing) that affect your site’s search engine rankings.
+However, compared to Wix, WordPress gives you more control over the speed of your website and advanced features (such as crawling and indexing) that affect your site’s search engine rankings.

 According to a recent Ahrefs study that took a sample size of 6.4 million websites (half of which were Wix websites while the other half were WordPress-based) shows that a whopping 46.1% of WordPress websites got organic traffic whereas only 1.4% of the Wix sites got some organic traffic.